StreptanthusDimensions/Plant_Counter/README.md

 ### Release notes

-* V0.1: Initial release
+* v0.1.2: image dimension (in pixels) is now inculded in measurements table and xml file
+* V0.1.1a: Attempt to fix writexml error that some users are having.
 * V0.1.1:
     - Fix column heading alignment in measurement table.
     - Provide calibrated measurements as well as pixel measurements in measurement table.
-* V0.1.1a: Attempt to fix writexml error that some users are having.
+    * V0.1: Initial release

 ### Build instructions

 If you want to build this yourself: